bashup/scale-dsl/README.md

         Hello, yourself!
 ~~~

-Notice how the `-` in the `say-hello` function produces different results in each use, expanding to `echo -` or `indent-with "    " -`, according to where it's called from.
+Notice how the `-` in the `say-hello` function produces different results in each use, expanding to `echo` or `indent-with "    "`, according to where it's called from.
 (Notice, too, that we invoked it as a *normal bash function*, not as a `-` line unto itself.
-If we had put a `-` in front of it, we would have ended up calling  `echo - say-hello world` and `indent-with "    " - say-hello yourself`, which would have produced rather different results!)
+If we had put a `-` in front of it, we would have ended up calling  `echo say-hello world` and `indent-with "    " say-hello yourself`, which would have produced rather different results!)

 Although you *can* separate what's inside a  `{{`...`}}` block into different functions, do note that you *can't* separate a block from its opening `+` or `~` statement: they **must** be immediately adjacent and within the same enclosing bash block or control structure.
 (Otherwise, a bash syntax error will occur.)